nsfinkelstein/taskmap/README.md

 ## dgraph

-This library facilitates keeping track of dependencies between python functions, and running them asyncronously and in parallel.
+This library facilitates keeping track of dependencies between python functions, and running them asyncronously and/or in parallel.

 ### Installation